code-and-effect/effective_datatables/README.md

 Works with postgres, mysql, sqlite3 and arrays.

-## effective_datatables 4.0 BETA
+## effective_datatables 4.0

-This is the 4.0 BETA release of effective_datatables.
+This is the 4.0 series of effective_datatables.

 This requires Twitter Bootstrap 4 and Rails 5.1+